nickl-/jboss-seam/README.md

 #JBoss Seam - Contextual Component framework for Java EE

-This software is distributed under the terms of the FSF Lesser Gnu Public License (see http://www.gnu.org/licenses/lgpl-3.0.txt).
+This software is distributed under the terms of the FSF Lesser GNU Public License (see http://www.gnu.org/licenses/lgpl-3.0.txt).

 ##Seam 2: Next generation enterprise Java development

-Seam 2.3 targets Java EE 6 capabilities such as JSF2 and JPA2 on the JBoss Enterprise Application Platform 6 (JBoss AS 7) - Seam 2.3 also supports RichFaces 4 which is also available for commercial support via Web Framework Kit.
-If you are looking for the long-term support with a service level agreement of Seam 2.2 and/or Seam 2.3 then please contact us at http://www.redhat.com/contact/sales.html - Seam 2.3 is part of Web Framework Kit, included as part of the JBoss Enterprise Application Platform subscription.
+This is a modified fork of https://github.com/seam2/jboss-seam.

-Seam 2.3 was released in September 2012.
-This is an update to the Seam 2 code base to make it compatible with Jave EE 6.
+Seam 2.3 targets Java EE 6 capabilities such as JSF2 and JPA2 on the JBoss Enterprise Application Platform 6 (JBoss AS 7) Seam 2.3 also supports RichFaces 4

 Seam 2 is a powerful open source development platform for building rich Internet applications in Java.
 Seam integrates technologies such as Asynchronous JavaScript and XML (AJAX), JavaServer Faces (JSF), Java Persistence (JPA), Enterprise Java Beans (EJB 3.1) and Business Process Management (BPM) into a unified full-stack solution, complete with sophisticated tooling.